-WealthBar is one of Canada’s original robo advisors.
-They’re based in Vancouver, BC and have recently partnered with CI Financial which is the largest independent asset manager in Canada.
-WealthBar has more than $375 million in assets under management and is a registered portfolio manager in all Canadian provinces and territories.
+They’re based in Vancouver, BC and have recently partnered with CI Financial, one of Canada’s largest investment managers.
+WealthBar has more than $450 million in assets under management and is a registered portfolio manager in all Canadian provinces and territories.

-So, what does WealthBar have to offer and how does it compare to some of the other top robo advisors in Canada?
-Keep reading this WealthBar review to find out.
+So, what does CI Direct Investing have to offer and how does it compare to some of the other top robo advisors in Canada?
+Keep reading this CI Direct Investing review to find out.

 Each of these accounts requires a minimum investment of $1,000.

-WealthBar fees are divided into three categories and are as follows:
+CI Direct Investing fees are divided into three tiers and are as follows:

 - Up to $150,000: 0.60% annually